 Biking – Trestle Pike Park is one of the best places to mountain bike.
 It’s located at the resort, where’ll you take a chair lift and an exciting ride down.

 - Idlewild is a convenient campground just off the highway in the Arapaho National Forest.
-Head south of downtown on US Rt 40 and turn left at campground sign.
-There 23 sites, 13 of them suitable for RV.
+Head south of downtown on US Rt 40 and turn left at the campground sign.
+There are 23 sites, 13 of them suitable for RV.
 Non-reservable.
 Sites have grills and tables.
 There is another national forest campground shortly after, also on the left.

 - Another option is to take Vasquez Road west out of downtown.
 This road will also offer the best free car camping.
-It will turn into County Rd 7 within a couples miles where there’ll be plenty of dispersed spots along the road once you enter the national forest.
+It will turn into County Rd 7 within a couple of miles where there’ll be plenty of dispersed spots along the road once you enter the national forest.